Get the Last Spot!

 For those that do have cars, parking permits, which are valid from August 15 through August 15, are required for all vehicles between the hours of 7:30 am and 4:30 pm, Monday through Friday.
 If you are in need of a permit go here.
 You will need your FSUID and password.
 You can also go to the TAPS office, FSUCard Center at 104 N. Woodward (accessible through the bookstore to get there).
 You can find more information on parking on campus here.

 Students will need a VW Parking Permit, which is actually a virtual permit.
-They can pay a Transportation Access Fee along with their tuition to receive their permit.
+Students that pay the Transportation Access Fee along with their tuition will receive one permit at no additional charge.
+This permit allows parking in Student spaces, Faculty/Staff spaces after 4:30PM and on weekends, and Loading Zones for 20 Minutes.
 Their vehicle must be registered and associated with the virtual permit in order to park in student spaces.
+Students that are taking classes in a joint program with TCC or FMU will need to purhcase a student parking virtual permit.
 The cost of permits is prorated based on the month in which it was purchased.
 See chart here.

 It sounds simple enough, but somehow students occasionally get in trouble and unpaid parking violations can result in towing, booting and/or the delay of registration for a new semester.
 Paying, appealing or more information can be found here.